pikarioh/sportradar-coding-challenge/README.md

 # Make sure you have Yarn installed:
 yarn install

-# Start development Preview mode
+# Start development Preview mode:
 yarn dev

-# or if you prefer npm
+# or if you prefer npm, make sure you have it installed:
+npm i

+#then run:
 npm run dev
 ```